alexholcombe/mixRSVP/dev/developingNotes.md

 * Need to add Pat's quantitative criterion (or similar) to exclude subjects with low efficacy.
 Have got "excluded field" from his MATLAB fits in backwards2_E1 that I can compare my test with.

+* Add for the nReplicates parameter roxygen a link to the notes on how many fits are needed for stability

 # Questions

 * Would be ridiculous to use ggplot2:: everytime invoked that ,but is that the way to get rid of "plot_hist_with_fit: no visible binding for global variable ‘SPE’" ?